dice-group/ida-pg/librarian/modules/scraper/README.md

 The previously defined syntax only allows us to describe snippets that represent a single CFG subgraph, i.e. it only allows us to specify a static code snippet that can be used by the code generator by inserting/copying it as-is.
 This is not flexible and does not allow for the specification of *code templates* that represent related variants of a base snippet.

-To handle this requirement, librarian offers so-called *placeholder concepts*.
+To handle this requirement, Librarian offers so-called *placeholder concepts*.
 A placeholder concept is a concept which is only partially specified, i.e. no unique id is specified in the concept map, and which has the attribute `:placeholder true`.
 If those conditions are met, the concept map is understood as the intensional description of a set of concepts instead of the description of just a single concept.
 Example snippet: